Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Said tree serves as the abstract syntax tree for Kaeon FUSION.
 This property allows Kaeon FUSION to be easily cross compiled into other languages, so despite being interpreted,
-Kaeon FUSION can still be useful in speed critical envrionments by being cross compiled to a compiled language.
+Kaeon FUSION can still be useful in speed critical environments by being cross compiled to a compiled language.
 Another benefit to ONE+ is that it has a highly customizable syntax, which allows for a wide variety of developer preferences to be accommodated.